309 PUNK PROJECT

 The 309 Artist in Residence Program supports and advocates for regional, national, and international artists whose socially engaged work supports inclusivity and is relevant to the punk community.
 Our commitment to diversity is reflected in our aim to sustain an Artist in Residency Program that serves all of our community regardless of age and class and gives voice to underrepresented creative populations, particularly POC and LGBTQ2+ artists.

-AIRS will have full 24-hour access to a live/workspace on the first floor and access to the archive for research purposes.
-For more information, see our 309 AIR STUDIO HANDBOOK.
+AIRs receive 24-hour access to a first-floor live/workspace and access to the 309 archive for research purposes.

 • PROGRAMMING ~ Each Artist in Residence is offered the opportunity to create an educational or immersive experience for the local community.
 This can take the shape of a reading, lecture, open studio day, workshop, live performance, zoom programming, or other community engagement activity.